vci-developers/vectorcamapp/docs/SESSION_UNIT_IMPLEMENTATION_PLAN.md

 **Deferred / outstanding from this slice (rolled into the audit and follow-ups below).** Item-by-item nits surfaced during slice 3 review are tracked in the new "Audit & cleanup pass" subsection below — not refiled per-item under Deferred-to-3d to avoid double-bookkeeping.

+**Slice 5 — Submit-session confirmation dialog (✅ Shipped).** Closes Deferred-to-3d #4.

+Before: tapping the cloud-upload icon on `CollectionBatchListScreen` immediately ran `markSessionAsComplete + enqueueSessionUpload + clearSession + popToLanding` in one shot — a single tap committed the user with no undo.
+After: the cloud-upload icon opens an `AlertDialog` that offers two terminal choices — **Save** (clears the session cache and pops to Landing; session remains `isSubmitted = false` and reappears on the incomplete-sessions list, resumable later) or **Submit** (the verbatim previous commit path).

+**Files modified:**

+- `collection_batch/list/presentation/CollectionBatchListAction.kt` — removed `data object SubmitSession`; added `OpenSubmitDialog`, `DismissSubmitDialog`, `SaveSessionAsInProgress`, `ConfirmSubmitSession`.
+The plan's 3-action split (Deferred-to-3d #4) — a `Dismiss…` was added on top to support both the close-X affordance and tap-outside dismissal, matching the `ImagingScreen` dialog precedent.
+- `collection_batch/list/presentation/CollectionBatchListState.kt` — added `val isSubmitDialogVisible: Boolean = false`.
+- `collection_batch/list/presentation/CollectionBatchListViewModel.kt` — removed the old `SubmitSession` branch; added four new branches. `SaveSessionAsInProgress` mirrors `ImagingViewModel.SaveSessionProgress:247–250` line-for-line (`clearSession()` + `NavigateBackToLandingScreen`). `ConfirmSubmitSession` is the verbatim transliteration of the old `SubmitSession` body with an `_state.update { isSubmitDialogVisible = false }` prepended.
+- `collection_batch/list/presentation/CollectionBatchListScreen.kt` — cloud-upload icon `.clickable` now dispatches `OpenSubmitDialog` instead of `SubmitSession`.
+Added an `AlertDialog` block (gated on `state.isSubmitDialogVisible`) as a sibling of the FAB inside the outer `Box`.
+Dialog mirrors `ImagingScreen`'s exit dialog visually — close-X in title row, `OutlinedButton` with `ic_cloud_upload` + `successConfirm` color for Submit (`confirmButton`), `OutlinedButton` with `ic_save` + `info` color for Save (`dismissButton`).

+**Why mirror `ImagingScreen`'s dialog shape rather than `IncompleteSessionScreen`'s.** Two precedents exist for confirmation dialogs in the codebase. `IncompleteSessionScreen` uses a single-confirm `AlertDialog` (Yes-Delete / Cancel) — fine for a destructive single-choice action. `ImagingScreen` uses a two-button `AlertDialog` (Save / Submit) with a close-X in the title — fine for a non-destructive bifurcating choice.
+Slice 5's UX is the latter (a user picking one of two terminal flows for ending the session), so the visual and structural mirror is `ImagingScreen`.
+Convention #4 (match precedent) honored.

+**Why no second `pendingAction`-style confirmation step.** `ImagingScreen`'s dialog has a two-step flow: pick Save/Submit at step 1, then "Are you sure?" at step 2.
+Slice 5 deliberately collapsed this to a single step.
+Rationale: on the list screen the user explicitly tapped a cloud-upload icon to open the dialog, so the dialog itself *is* the confirmation.
+On the imaging screen the dialog appears as a side-effect of attempting to exit, so a second-step confirm guards against accidental exit-via-back-button.
+Different entry contexts justify different confirmation depths.
+Convention #1 (minimum mechanism that satisfies the UX) honored.

+**Why no `*Submit*` shared primitive in `core/presentation/components/dialog/`.** Per PR-3c Deviation #7's post-delete update (line 485): the submit-session dialog is the dialog's only consumer in the codebase now (delete was cut).
+Rule 1 / Rule 2 say wait for a second consumer before promoting. `ImagingScreen`'s dialog and slice 5's dialog are visually similar but live in different feature directories with different action sealed-interfaces — extracting a shared composable would require either a generic two-action API (where each consumer wires its own labels/icons/actions) or a hard fork on `ImagingAction` vs. `CollectionBatchListAction`.
+Both shapes are speculative until the third dialog lands.
+Logged in the "Audit & cleanup pass" §10 (anything else) as a candidate for slice 7.

+**Plan-compliance checklist.**

+- ✅ **Rule 1 / Rule 2** — no new DAO or repo methods; zero DI graph changes.
+- ✅ **Rule 4** — dialog shape mirrors `ImagingScreen` exit dialog; `SaveSessionAsInProgress` body mirrors `ImagingViewModel.SaveSessionProgress` verbatim; `ConfirmSubmitSession` body is the verbatim old `SubmitSession`.
+- ✅ **Convention #1** — minimum state surface (single `Boolean` flag, no `pendingAction`-style generic re-dispatch field).
+- ✅ **Convention #18 not applicable** — there's nothing reactively derived; dialog visibility is imperatively toggled by action handlers, which is correct for a single-input UI flag.

+**Deviations from plan worth recording.**

+1. **A fourth action (`DismissSubmitDialog`) on top of the planned three-way split.** Plan §308 specified `OpenSubmitDialog` + `SaveSessionAsInProgress` + `ConfirmSubmitSession`.
+Implementation added a separate `DismissSubmitDialog` for the close-X icon and `onDismissRequest` (tap-outside / system back).
+Could have been merged into one of the existing terminal actions, but separating the "cancel" path keeps the four cases mutually exclusive and matches the `ImagingAction.DismissExitDialog` precedent.

+**Inherited bug worth logging (not fixed in this slice).** `ConfirmSubmitSession`'s body silently no-ops when `markSessionAsComplete` returns `false` — the dialog is already dismissed (line 116) but no error toast fires and no nav happens.
+This is the **same** silent-failure pattern as Deferred-to-3d #9 (`loadFormDetails`) and the slice-3 `loadSessionUnitFormQuestions`, now present in a third site.
+Pre-existed in the old `SubmitSession` body — slice 5 just propagated it.
+Audit-pass §6 (silent failure handling) should address all three sites together; do not patch individually before then.

+**Imaging unaffected.** `ImagingScreen.SubmitSession` already has its own dialog with the same conceptual flow (`pendingAction == null` step).
+Slice 5 does not touch `imaging/`.
+The plan's kickoff-time question ("does the same dialog belong on `ImagingScreen.SubmitSession`?") is resolved as "already there".

 ### PR 3d follow-up — Audit & cleanup pass (⏭️ Required before PR 3 closes)

 The slice-by-slice cadence of PR 3d has been productive but has accumulated micro-debt that should not bleed into PR 4. **Before declaring PR 3 done, run a dedicated cleanup pass across the entire `collection_batch/` feature surface.** Scope at minimum the following classes of issue — but treat the list as a starting point, not a ceiling.
 The goal is *no surprising surface left*.